 Share the Recipe

-After all the time spent on creating an extra creative display, ensure that your apple cider bar has it's proper "décor moment" by adding special signage.
-Yours can say something as simple as "Apple Cider Bar," but we also love the idea of sharing the drink recipe—especially if it has special significance!
+After all the time spent on creating an extra-creative display, ensure your apple cider bar has its proper "decor moment" by adding special signage.
+Yours can say something as simple as "Apple Cider Bar," but we also love the idea of sharing the drink recipe—especially if it has significance!

 We're always fans of special food-and-drink pairings, and sugared apple cider donuts (and fresh apples!) feel like a must-have here.
 You can provide them at cocktail hour, or as a non-cake option for dessert.

 Consider having a dessert bar for a great way to incorporate both cider and an array of fall treats, like apple pie and caramel apples.

 Finish your table off with an abundance of apples to really hammer in the theme.
 Pro tip: You want this look to coordinate with the rest of the day's decor, so get creative by using apples in your color scheme and showcasing them on serving pieces (like this rustic wooden stand!) that feel right for your wedding venue and theme.

 A great way to make sure everyone is satisfied is to provide two dispensers, one with regular cider and the other with a hard version.
 The adults will appreciate the delicious fall cocktail while the younger guests and those who don't drink will enjoy the regular cider just as much.
 Another great component of this cider bar is the hanging wine glass display.
 Keep a scissor close so guests can snip the ribbon to get their glass.
 So creative!